AMReX-Combustion/PeleAnalysis/Docs/source/streamSub.rst

 streamSub - Subset streamlines
 ******************************

-Extract a subset of streamlines from a streamline file, based no a number of criteria (random sampling, physical location of the streamline seed point, etc).
-This process will fail to respect the connectivity of the streamlines so that the result will no represent the bounds of subvolumes in the domain.
-Typically, this tool is use to extract a management number of lines for quick plotting in order to get a feel for the data contained in the full set (or to conditionally sample a larger set to gather statistics of data on the streamlines).
+Extract a subset of streamlines from a streamline file, based on one of a set of user-selectable criteria (random sampling, physical location of the streamline seed point, etc).
+This process will discard the connectivity info of the streamlines.
+Typically, this tool is used to extract a manageable number of lines for quick plotting in order to get a feel, or gather statistics, for the data contained in the full set.

 ```